 Research

-I have been researching in the Clinical Natural Language Processing (NLP) space for the past 7 years.
+I have been researching in the Clinical Natural Language Processing (NLP) space for the past decade.
 The overarching theme of my work is semantic parsing of clinical data (like Electronic Medical Records) to extract information that can be used to make actionable decisions for healthcare delivery and contribute to downstream research.

 • At Arizona State (2014-20), I worked under Dr. Chitta Baral in the Cognition and Intelligence Lab throughout my BS and MS, where I collaborated with organizations like the Mayo Clinic